 By consulting with a solicitor who is experienced in dealing with these issues you will be able to identify the strategies that are available to deliver the best chance of your intentions being carried out following your death.

 Among the options available is a discretionary trust.
 This enables assets to be placed in trust upon your death to benefit your chosen beneficiaries at the discretion of your trustees.
 This has the effect of enabling your trustees to control what happens to your estate and preventing those assets from passing to unspecified beneficiaries.

 Another way to protect your children’s inheritance is to give your spouse or partner a ‘life interest’.
 This enables them to benefit from the income your estate generates during their lifetime or keep a roof over their head, but upon their death the assets pass direct to your beneficiaries, rather than passing under your former spouse’s will.
 So even if they change their will or it is revoked, your beneficiaries won’t miss out.

 One word of warning however.
 It is important to ensure that your will does not materially increase the likelihood of an Inheritance Act claim being made against your estate.
 This risk and the Inheritance Tax implications therefore need to be considered by a specialist solicitor alongside the above options.

 How we can help you

 We have solicitors who are experts in wills and trusts and can advise you on how to protect your children’s inheritance.
 We also have extensive experience in the highly specialised field of inheritance disputes, representing people on a national basis.
 This allows us to plan your estate in a way that minimises the risk of an Inheritance Act claim being made.

-We have offices in Devon and Somerset.
+We have offices in Devon and Somerset, but deal with inheritance cases nationwide.
 For an estimate of the cost of a consultation and the preparation of a will designed to protect your children’s inheritance contact us at [email protected] or call 0808 139 1606